 Giving Compass’ Take:

-• Social media photo-sharing platform, Instagram, now lets users broadcast tap-to-donate stickers on their stories, making it easy and accessible for Instagram followers to participate in charitable giving.
+• Ben Paynter explains that social media photo-sharing platform, Instagram, lets users broadcast tap-to-donate stickers on their stories, making it easy and accessible for Instagram users to participate in charitable giving.

 Stories are Instagram’s customizable, Snapchat-like photo and short video-sharing feature.
 It allows users to post dispatches that evaporate within 24 hours.
 This drives plenty of repeat viewership by playing directly on the fear of missing something important.
 But for people who wanted to use that engagement for a cause, the system was poorly designed.
 You either had to direct viewers to a clickable link in your bio, or verified nonprofits could ask viewers to swipe through to their own donation hubs or Facebook fundraisers.
 But both options directed givers outside the app.
 With a new design for how it handles giving, Instagram is moving to control those donations, too.